How to configure challenger for your chain

 resolve-claimResolves the specified claim if possible

 Additionally, chain operators should consider running op-dispute-mon.
-It's an incredibly useful securities monitoring service to keep an eye on games, basically giving chain operators visibility into all the status of the games for the last 28 days.
+It's an incredibly useful security monitoring service to keep an eye on games, basically giving chain operators visibility into all the status of the games for the last 28 days.
 Chain operators can easily create their grafana dashboard for Dispute Monitor using the following json file: Download the Dispute Monitor JSON.

-Next Steps
+Next steps